As Biden and Trump battle in the trenches, Buttigieg attacks from higher ground

 Breaking News Emails

-South Bend Mayor Pete Buttigieg, a veteran of the war in Afghanistan who hopes to defeat Biden and nearly two dozen other Democrats for his party's nomination and then oust Trump from the Oval Office, delivered a wide-ranging foreign policy and national security speech with a simple point: the U.S. would be hopelessly stuck in the past with either the current president or the last vice president at the helm.
+South Bend, Indiana, Mayor Pete Buttigieg, a veteran of the war in Afghanistan who hopes to defeat Biden and almost two dozen other Democrats for his party's nomination and then oust Trump from the Oval Office, delivered a wide-ranging foreign policy and national security speech with a simple point: the United States would be hopelessly stuck in the past with either the president or the former vice president at the helm.

 He didn't have to name his targets, neither of whom served in the military, to hit them.